smartwinnr/site-smartwinnr/site/content/trust/security-policy.md

             <div id="">
              <h4><b>Data centers</b></h4>
                 <p>
                   SmartWinnr products and data are hosted with the industry-leading cloud hosting provider Amazon Web Services (AWS).
 We make use of optimal performance with redundancy and failover options globally.
 We make use of multiple geographically diverse regions within AWS (US-East and USWest, European Union and the Asia Pacific), and multiple availability zones within each of those regions to ensure that a failure in any single data center does not affect the availability of our products or customer data.
-For more information, see our separate paper on How SmartWinnr Manages Customer Data and our Cloud Hosting Infrastructure page.
                 </p>
                 <p>
                   Physical access to our data centers, where customer data is hosted, is limited to authorized personnel only, with access being verified using biometric measures.
 Physical security measures for our data centers include on-premise security guards, closed-circuit video monitoring, man traps, and additional intrusion protection measures.